0xPolygonMiden/miden-base/docs/architecture/assets.md

 Native assets in Polygon Miden have four goals:

 * Asset exchange should be parallelizable.
-* Asset ownership should be private.
+* Asset ownership should be self-sovereign.
 * Asset usage should be censorship resistant.
 * Fees can be paid using any asset.